All Episodes

 Oh, something very quick.

-That's true, by the way.
+Oh, that's true, by the way.

-That is a that is one we've talked about it, one of the side effects.
+We've talked about it, one of the side effects.

 That's a well-known complication.

-So you get ready for that.
+So get ready for that.

 And these were medicines that were not really as proven as the hydroxychloroquine.